F – Definitions of Ailments

 – Fissure – Crack in membrane lining.

 – Fistula – Abnormal tube like passage from a normal cavity or tube to a free surface or to another cavity.
-Abnormal passage that leads from an abscess or cavity to the skin or to another abscess or cavity, caused by disease or injury.
+Abnormal passage that leads from an abscess or cavity to the or to another abscess or cavity, caused by disease or injury.

 – Fixative – a material that slows down the rate of evaporation of the more volatile components in a perfume composition.